 At the beginning of Week 2, I developed a nasty case of mastitis.
 The bottom part of my left breast was red, swollen, and sore.
 I was lucky enough to consult with the lactation consultant, who encouraged cold showers (that is the latest, the prior recommendation being hot showers) and to massage before pumping to encourage the outside milk glands to flow.
 This advice worked like a charm.
 Within two days, my mastitis was gone.

-How to Massage Your Breasts to Treat Mastitis
+How to Massage Clogged Milk Ducts and Treat Mastitis

 It’s worth explaining to you guys how the lactation consultant instructed me to massage my breasts before pumping since these massages effectively got rid of the mastitis within a day or two.
 She recommended placing my fingers along the bottom crease of the breast and pushing up, and then moving the fingers all around the bottom of the breast and performing a similar motion.
 She also recommended lightly pressing the fingers around the whole breast.
 Then, she recommended gently squeezing the nipple at about an inch distance from the center using the thumb and the forefinger and working my way around the nipple in a clock-like fashion.
 I performed this massage for a few minutes a few times a day, making sure to do it before I pumped.